rondiamond/Reduxion-iOS/README.md

 Video explaining the unidirectional data flow design pattern and its advantages in depth [31+ minutes].

 [***Redux for iOS***](http://blog.jtribe.com.au/redux-for-ios/) - Armin Kroll
-Good, concise overview (of one available library which has been modified for use in this project).
+Good, concise overview of one available library which has been modified for use in this project.

 ~